 When I embarked on this adventure of becoming a travel blogger, I had no idea that one of the really fun parts of it would be getting to know new travel bloggers, and reconnecting with others I’ve known from the past.
 Katie Coakley & I ran in the same PR circles in Vail until she left to travel the world as a travel blogger.
 I think at the time I thought she was a little crazy, but now I really admire that she took that bold step.
 I hope you enjoy reading more about her and what she’s been up to.
 Continue reading “Introducing Friends: Katie Coakley, Katie on the Map”

-As we embarked upon this journey of family travel blogging, I envisioned writing about things to do and places to see, something of a guide.
-But as we enjoy our first true family beach vacation, I realize that what is important is not what you do and see but the small moments, and all of the firsts.
+As we embarked upon this journey of family travel blogging, I envisioned writing about things to do and places to see.
+I thought the blog would be something of a guide.
+But as we enjoy our first true family vacation, I realize that what is important is not just what you do and see.
+The small moments, and all of the firsts are what makes it meaningful.
 Being a parent can be trying and tiring but there are many joys too.
-One of those joys is seeing things through the eyes of your children, and many times that means having the unique opportunity to experience something again for the first time.
+One of those joys is seeing things through the eyes of your children.
+That can mean having the unique opportunity to experience something again for the first time.
 This is what travel gives our children, the awe of first-time experiences.

 Easter is a fun time for families living in and visiting Vail and the surrounding areas.
 Vail Mountain is still open for skiing, yet flowers have started blooming.
 From Vail Easter sunrise services and Easter egg hunts, visits with the Easter bunny to delicious brunches there is something for everyone up and down the Vail Valley.
 Here’s our 2017 Vail Easter Activity Roundup.
 Continue reading “Vail Easter Events 2017”